roldanjrgl/roldanjrgl.github.io/_posts/2023-08-23-23-setting-up-a-conda-environment.md

 my_conda_env             /Users/Jroldan001/opt/anaconda3/envs/my_conda_env
 ```

+As you can see, the environment you just created is listed in the output, but it is not active yet.
+To activate it, run:

 ```bash
 conda activate /Users/Jroldan001/opt/anaconda3/envs/my_conda_env
 ```
 Now the `*` symbol is next to the environment you just activated.

 ```bash